Setareh Law

 What Is Lane Splitting?

 Lane splitting occurs when a motorcycle travels between two rows of stopped or moving vehicles, using the same lane as the vehicles to move forward in areas of traffic congestion.
+Lane filtering, on the other hand, is a technique used by motorcyclists to move to the front of stopped or slow-moving traffic, particularly at traffic lights or in congested areas.

 Also, it is illegal for drivers to intentionally block or impede a motorcyclist from lane splitting.
 The duty of care is on the drivers of cars and trucks to check mirrors and blind spots before changing lanes to ensure that a motorcycle is not present in the lane.
 Then, they are to move to the far left of the left lane in order to provide riders with ample room to pass.